dottgonzo/bootstrap-webcomponents-monorepo/README.md

 - install all packages dependencies and build the components

-to do it, you can to:
+to do it, you can do:

 install lerna and run on the working dir: